Recycling

 Inner West Council provides a 240 litre yellow lid fortnightly collection service for recyclables.
 If a 240L bin is too large, you can order a smaller 120L wheelie bin.

-Order a 120 litre recycling bin
+Order a recycling bin

 Two guys in front of the garbage truck with Be the good sort banner